 - Skin infections, or a blister formation

 While they may be unpleasant, they are not known to cause any trouble.
 Rarely, they may be swollen or inflamed but the resolution is swift.
-Milia that is the result of injury to the skin is often found at the site of the injury.

 How To Get Rid Of Milia Under Your Eyes

-Generally, it is advised to avoid poking or picking at milia.
+Generally, it is advised to avoid poking or picking at them.
 It often goes away after a few weeks and is pretty harmless.
 In some people, they may become red, irritated or bleed when grazed, especially by thick dry clothing.

 1. Wash Your Face With A Mild Soap